Red blood cell survival: Normal values and measurement

-The normal time of RBC senescent death in adults is approximately 110 to 120 days.
-Hemolysis is usually defined as a shortened survival of circulating RBCs to a value of less than 100 days.
+The normal time of RBC senescent (age-related) death in adults is approximately 110 to 120 days.
+Hemolysis can therefore be arbitrarily defined as a shortening in the survival of circulating RBCs to a value of less than 100 days.

 This topic will review the mechanisms of normal RBC destruction and the methods used to measure RBC survival, which may be used in the evaluation of patients with suspected hemolysis .
-Approaches to the patient with hemolytic anemia and with anemia in general are presented elsewhere.
-(See "Approach to the diagnosis of hemolytic anemia in the adult" and "Approach to the adult patient with anemia".)
+Approaches to the patient with hemolytic anemia and with anemia in general are presented separately.
+(See "Diagnosis of hemolytic anemia in the adult" and "Approach to the adult patient with anemia".)

 MECHANISMS OF RBC DESTRUCTION